Admissions to Reading Girls’ School

 At least one person with experience in education.

 The arrangements for appeals will be in line with the School Admission Appeals Code 2012, published by the Department for Education (DfE), as it applies to Foundation and Voluntary Aided schools.
 Parents will normally have 14 days after notification of a place not being offered at Reading Girls’ School to lodge an appeal.
 The notification will indicate the reasons for refusal of a place and of the right of appeal.

-The Selective Stream tests will take place in October 2017 (exact date to be confirmed) at the school.
-The tests will be NFER test papers in Verbal Reasoning, Non-verbal Reasoning and a Mathematics paper and will be multiple choice.
-Practice papers are available from W.H.
-Smith.
-You will be informed by the school about the results of the test by letter sent before 31st October 2017.
+The Selective Stream test takes place in early October at the school and you will be informed by the school about the results of the test by letter sent before 31st October.

 For more information on the Selective Stream Tests and application form please click on the following link: Selective Stream Test.

 Offer of Places

 Parents/carers will be informed whether a place has been allocated by the home Local Authority by letter sent on 1st March 2021.
 The places will be offered on behalf of the Governing Body of Reading Girls’ School.

 Further information regarding admission to Reading Girls’ School can be found below in the Admission Policy.